-- Convergent signatures have velocity maxima aligned on the same radial with the outbound maxima closest to the RDA - Divergent signatures have velocity maxima aligned on the same radial with the inbound maxima closest to the RDA
+- Convergent signatures velocity maxima aligned on the same radial with the outbound maxima closest to the RDA - Divergent signatures velocity maxima aligned on the same radial with the inbound maxima closest to the RDA

-When interpreting pure divergence or convergence patterns, the velocity maxima lie along the same radial.
-Whether the pattern is divergent or convergent is dependent upon which maximum is closest to the RDA.
+When interpreting pure convergence or divergence patterns, the velocity maxima lie along the same radial.
+Whether the pattern is convergent or divergent is dependent upon which maximum is closest to the RDA.

 With a convergent signature, the outbound maxima is closest to the RDA.

 With a divergent signature, the inbound maxima is closest to the RDA.